 The first takes us to the start of the Solar Decathlon as designers scrambled to finish their net zero energy homes, that had been selected by the Department of Energy.
+We hear from the designers of the entries from USC, Sci-Arc and the Czech Republic.
 The opening of the Decathlon coincided with the signing of AB 327, a state assembly bill that could have both a heating, and cooling, effect on the burgeoning residential solar industry in California.

 With Richard King, Daniel Lee, Martin Čeněk, Bernadette del Chiaro, Gary Paige.